-Welcome to the San Francisco Ethics Commission's mandatory training for candidates running for City Elective Offices on November 3, 2020.
+Welcome to the San Francisco Ethics Commission's mandatory training for candidates running for City elective offices in the 2022 election cycle, and their committee treasurers.
 This training discusses campaign finance rules and regulations that apply to local candidates and their treasurers.
 In addition to this training, it is recommended that Candidates and treasurers watch the "Local Candidates, Treasurers, and Committee Basics" training video offered by the Fair Political Practices Commission (FPPC).